Holocaust Memorial Day 2021

 Lewisham Council hosted an online service to mark Holocaust Memorial Day on Wednesday 27 January.
 The theme for this year’s Holocaust Memorial Day was ‘be the light in the darkness’.

-Thank you for watching this special event to mark Holocaust Memorial Day, as Lewisham comes together to remember the millions of lives that were lost during the Holocaust and subsequent genocides in Cambodia, Rwanda, Bosnia and Darfur.
+The online service brought Lewisham residents together to remember the millions of lives that were lost during the Holocaust, and subsequent genocides in Cambodia, Rwanda, Bosnia and Darfur.

-I would like to thank everyone who has made this possible, particularly Mark Curtis and Jason Webb from Small Nose Productions, and my fellow Holocaust Memorial Day Committee members; Reverend David Rome, Iman Shakeel Begg, Reverend Charles Pickstone, Joan Goldberg, Gerald Rose and Liane Segal.
+“We were not able to come together in person this year to mark Holocaust Memorial Day but I am delighted how everyone has worked to put together this online service.
+I would like to thank everyone involved, particularly Mark Curtis and Jason Webb from Small Nose Productions, and my fellow Holocaust Memorial Day Committee members; Reverend David Rome, Iman Shakeel Begg, Reverend Charles Pickstone, Joan Goldberg, Gerald Rose and Liane Segal.”